 Most goats in the US today are naturally born with horns, and many dairy goat owners choose to de-horn (typically by disbudding) them when they’re babies for various reasons (see Disbudding Goats).
-Since disbudding baby goats is not a process that anyone enjoys, I decided to pursue breeding polled goats, and wondered why more breeders weren’t also.
+Since disbudding baby goats is not a process that anyone enjoys, I decided to pursue breeding polled goats and wondered why more breeders weren’t also.

-I learned that there were once many polled goats in the US (some show scorecards even awarded more points for being polled), but that in the mid-1940’s an article was published by the USDA that linked polled goats with increased chances for producing hermaphrodism (an animal with both male and female reproductive organs that’s sterile).
+I learned that there were once many polled goats in the US (some show scorecards even awarded more points for being polled), but that in the mid-1940s an article was published by the USDA that linked polled goats with increased chances for producing hermaphrodism (an animal with both male and female reproductive organs that’s sterile).

 This was only one report and the statistical significance is still being questioned; however, breeders quickly began culling or hiding any polled genetics.
 According to the report, when breeding a polled goat to another polled goat, there could be a 1 in 8 chance of producing a sterile animal.
 So, some animals that were naturally polled were not registered as being polled, and polled animals were disbudded to disguise the fact that they were naturally hornless.

-Despite the negative stigma that was attached to polled goats, there have been a few breeders over the years that have been breeding polled goats successfully without producing any increased incidence in hermaphrodism.
+Despite the negative stigma that was attached to polled goats, there have been a few breeders over the years that have been breeding polled goats successfully without producing any increased incidence of hermaphrodism.
 They maintain that it’s just as likely to produce hermaphrodism when breeding two horned goats as when breeding two polled goats.
-There is still great debate on the subject, so it’s important to at least understand how it’s determined whether a goat is born polled or horned.
+There is still a great debate on the subject, so it’s important to at least understand how it’s determined whether a goat is born polled or horned.

 hh = Homozygous horned – cannot produce polled offspring unless bred to polled mate.

 Ph = Heterozygous polled – can produce polled and horned offspring, unless bred to homozygous polled mate.